Homemade Apple Cider (Slow Cooker)

 Tips and Techniques

-Don’t boil the cider– This will cause it to taste bitter, and can cause the cider to separate.
+- Don’t boil this drink– Because that will cause it to taste bitter, and can cause it to separate too.

-Add orange zest- If you really like the citrusy flavor, you can zest the skin of the orange and add it to the cider.
+- Add orange zest- If you really like the citrusy flavor, you can zest the skin of the orange.

 More Apple Desserts